dwyl/phase-three/douro.md

 _long_ before we _need_ to <br />
 and plan for the imminent retirement of our parents.

-## 2. An _Awesome_ Place for Our Children to Thrive!
+## 2. An _Awesome_ Place for Our Children to Thrive! 😍

-Having grown up in major cities but with friends who lived on farms,
-I know which I would have preferred for myself;
+Having grown up in major cities but with friends who lived on farms in the countryside, I know which I would have preferred for myself;
 **unquestionably _nature_**!

-We aren't "_sacrificing_" living in the city.
+> **Note**: We aren't "_sacrificing_" living in the city.
+As outlined below I'm proposing a "hybrid lifestyle".
+We would still spend enough time in the city.

-We will still be 10 mins from all the major supermarkets and amenities.
+And the land is 10 mins from a town with all the major supermarkets and amenities.

-### 3. A Great Way to Live Sustainably
+## 3. A Great Way to Live Sustainably ♻️

+With space to grow **80%+** of our own food organically, our own on-site composting and mini-recycling we can live a zero-waste lifestyle.

+## 4. Access to Water Sports! ⛵ 🛶 🏄‍♀️

+With 300m

-### 4. Meet Like-minded People
+## 5. Meet Like-minded People 👩‍🌾

 Having a place that _curious_ people can _apply_ to visit and stay at,